psymichaelzhu/q4_projectorganization/README.md

 Analysis scripts are organized by step index under `threads/{thread_name}/analysis/scripts/`.
 Configuration details are defined in YAML files under `threads/{thread_name}/analysis/config/`.
 We also provide some demo notebooks under `threads/{thread_name}/analysis/demos/` for demonstrating core functions.

-To run an analysis, first install the required dependencies listed in requirements.txt through
+To run an analysis, first clone the repository, then install the required dependencies listed in requirements.txt through
 ```
 pip install -r requirements.txt
 ```